lindy-labs/aegis/README.md

 Further example usage can be found in `Aegis.Tests.Commands`.

+An incomplete verification of Cairo's colib can be found [here](https://github.com/lindy-labs/corelib_verification).

 ## To-Dos

 * A few Libfuncs are not implemented yet, a list can be found in `libfuncs_todo`